-Ignition module failure is no joke because it often leaves you stranded.
-The complaint is the engine cranks normally, but does not start.
+Ignition module problems is no joke, because it often leaves you stranded.
+The complaint becomes the engine cranks normally, but does not start.

-The cause of an ignition control module failure is often associated with age and damage from heat buildup.
+The cause of a control module failure is often associated with age and damage from heat buildup.
 The correction for this issue becomes the replacement of the failed component.